Paddington Dentistry

 Changing Your Invisalign Aligners and Full-Time Wear

-Firstly, when you change your aligners over, well, we will ask you, in general, to change your aligners to new aligners every two weeks as long as you are wearing your aligners full-time.
-And full time means 20 to 22 hours a day, taking them out only for eating and tooth cleaning.
-If you wear them less than 18 hours in a day, your teeth will move in the direction we want for 18 hours and then backward for the next 6 hours you ...
+Firstly, when you change your aligners over, well, we will ask you, in general, to change your aligners to new aligners every two weeks as long as you are ...

 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.